by Harriet Lewis

 In addition to learning that I no longer have to carry my own toilet paper in Europe (though I certainly continue to do so in Asia!), I’ve gathered hundreds of invaluable tips about travel since that fateful first journey, both from my own adventures and from the thousands of women who travel with Grand Circle Corporation—the family of travel companies that my husband, Alan, and I have owned since 1985.

-Others, however, travel solo because for some reason or another, they find themselves faced with a choice: Go by yourself, or don’t go at all.
+Other women traveling solo do so because for some reason or another, they find themselves faced with a choice: Go by yourself, or don’t go at all.
 I’ve faced this choice many times in my life, and it’s probably not surprising that I always say, “GO.”

 Still, I realize that women traveling solo face unique challenges—whether it’s your first journey alone or your tenth.
 So these are some of the travel tips I share most often … and never fail to subscribe to myself.